RAngelaPG/AppBIO-R/README.md

 # AppBIO-R
 Biodiversity analysis and population structure

-#### Installation and start
+#### Installation and start in Windows

 After downloading the zip file, unzip it in your desktop, a folder “\AppBIO-R” will be created.
 To start the application, click on the run.vbs file.
 The application run into web browser program.
-Please take in consideration that the application is only running in Windows, if you want to run in Linux or Mac then you should run directly in R 4.1
+Yous should install java for windows.

+#### Installation and start in Mac or Linux

+After downloading the zip file, unzip it in your desktop, a folder “\AppBIO-R” will be created.
+You should install JDK from java and R.4.1.
+Take in consideration that works in an interactive environment.
+In the folder shiny you can find a R code "ForLA.R" that install all the libraries that you need for run the shiny app, you must run the installation only once then you oly need to run the last line in the code.